Aayush3014/DRF_Learning/Notes.md

 # Django Rest Framework Tutorials

-## 1. Serializers and Serializations

-### Python Json : Python has a built-in package called json, which can be used to work with JSON data.
+## Python Json : Python has a built-in package called json, which can be used to work with JSON data.

-Python Json has 2 methods: dumps() and loads() for serialization and deserialization respectively.
+#### Python Json has 2 methods: dumps() and loads() for serialization and deserialization respectively.

 ##### dumps() : Take a Python object, and convert it to a JSON string